 While that is reassuring to hear, and I definitely don’t dispute the fact that Uzbekistan is safe to visit, you should keep in mind that Uzbekistan is a dictatorship and a former USSR state.
-That is important to remember as the government of Uzbekistan have not been completely honest or provided transparency on their actual numbers.
+That is important to remember as the government of Uzbekistan has not been completely honest or provided transparency on their actual numbers.

-Generally though, both petty crimes (theft, pickpocketing), and more serious crimes (murder, rape, etc.) are very rare.
+Generally, though, both petty crimes (theft, pickpocketing), and more serious crimes (murder, rape, etc.) are very rare in Uzbekistan.
 One thing that I found pretty interesting about Uzbekistan is that people (including women) frequently get around by hitchhiking.

-As in, if someone is out shopping for the day in Samarkand they will just stick their arm out into the street and wave it around, and drivers that are heading in the same direction as the individual will offer them a lift on their way.
+As in, if someone is out shopping for the day in Samarkand they will just stick their arm out into the street and wave it around.
+Then, drivers that are heading in the same direction as the individual will offer them a lift on their way.